chisui/dakka/thesis/main.md

 Where `Nat` is a kind that represents positive integers as types.
 This example illustrates one of the core properties of dependent types: Values and types are interchangeable, that means `0` and `l + 1` are types.
 In Haskell this behavior can be enabled using Language extensions.

 In Haskell types and values are fundamentally different from each other.
 For dependent typing to be possible though there has to be a way to convert between types and values.
-To convert some values to types the `DataKinds` language extension was introduced. `DataKinds` allows data types to be promoted to kinds and their value constructors to types
+To convert some values to types the `DataKinds` language extension was introduced. `DataKinds` allows data types to be promoted to kinds and their value constructors to types.
+The type equivalent to functions are type families.
+Haskell itself doesn't provide a mechanism to promote functions to type families though.
+The *singletons* library provides a way to promote functions as well as other facilities helpful for dependent typing.
+Since I ended up not using the *singletons* library I wont go into detail describing it here.

 ## Haskell Language features